Covid 19 coronavirus: 5 new cases as Jacinda Ardern reveals alert level call

 There are six people in hospital - two are in intensive care.

-Eight new cases have recovered meaning there's 112 active cases - of these 36 are in MIQ and 75 are community cases.
+Eight new cases have recovered meaning there are 112 active cases - of these 36 are in MIQ and 75 are community cases.

-3191 close contacts have been identified, of which 3136 have been contacted.
+Contact has been made with 3136 of the 3191 close contacts identified.

 The current alert level settings (level "2.5" for Auckland and 2 for the rest of the country) are in place until September 6 – Sunday - but Ardern is set to announce today whether the country stays with that status for longer.